-Botanical and biological imagery comprised much of my early freelance work, with clients including Fine Cooking, Houghton Mifflin, Random House, and RN.
-Product illustration included note cubes for The Nature Company and the Food for Thought posters titled Periodic Table of the Fishes, Periodic Table of Rare and Endangered Species, and Chocolate.
+Early freelance work included botanical and biological imagery as well as product illustration: note cubes for The Nature Company and the Food for Thought posters titled Periodic Table of the Fishes, Periodic Table of Rare and Endangered Species, and Chocolate.

-My method is to consult with astronomers, science editors, and art directors, to discuss what these alien places might look like and decide how best to represent the subject matter.
-I then create a work of art based on the known data.
-I sometimes incorporate scientifically plausible elements such as moons and planetary rings as well.
+Lynette consults with astronomers, science editors, and art directors, to discuss what these alien places might look like and decide how best to represent the subject matter.
+She then creates a work of art based on the known data; sometimes incorporating scientifically plausible elements such as moons and planetary rings as well.
 Trained traditionally, she once used a mixed media technique of gouache, colored pencil, and acrylic airbrush paint.
 Several years ago Cook transitioned to digitally-created scientific imagery.